-Pre-workouts are quite useful supplements that I recommend to most of my clients.
+Pre-workouts are quite useful supplements that I use myself and recommend to most of my colleagues.
 However, despite all its benefits, some people experience unexpected tiredness.

-Many of my clients don’t get how this opposite effect happens and why, mainly because they don't understand the mechanism behind pre-workout supplements' metabolism.
+Many of my colleagues don’t get how this opposite effect happens and why, mainly because they don't understand the mechanism behind pre-workout supplements' metabolism.

 I decided to do my research, go through relevant scientific literature and discuss everything with our dietitian so we can shed some light on this phenomenon.